Sartaj Aziz

 Born in north-western British India, as a student Aziz was an activist in the Pakistan Movement.
 Aziz went on to study economics at Punjab University and later studied public administration at Harvard Kennedy School.
 He served as a civil servant from 1952 to 1971 within Pakistan's federal government, also serving as the joint secretary in the planning commission between 1967 and 1971.
-In 1971, Aziz joined the Food and Agriculture Organization and served as its Director of Commodities, only to move to the International Fund for Agricultural Development where he served as the Assistant President, Policy and Planning between December 1977 to April 1984.
+In 1971, Aziz joined the Food and Agriculture Organization and served as its Director of Commodities, later moving to the International Fund for Agricultural Development where he served as the Assistant President, Policy and Planning between December 1977 and April 1984.

 Aziz returned to Pakistan in 1984 and served as a junior minister for Agriculture and Food Security until 1988 under the conservative Junejo administration.
 He was elected to the Senate of Pakistan in 1988 and re-elected in 1993 from the center-right PML-N, and served in both Sharif administrations first as the Minister of Finance from August 1990 to June 1993 and Minister of Foreign Affairs from August 1998 until 1999 coup d'état.
 He is noted as the only cabinet member who opposed the decision of conducting nuclear tests in response to India, citing 'economic reasons'.
 During his tenure as the Finance Minister he was noted a strong proponent of economic liberalization.

 In 2004, he moved to academia, and became the vice-chancellor of Beaconhouse National University; he also taught at economics at the university.
 Aziz authored Between Dreams and Realities, which was published in 2009.
 He remained with the university until 2013, when he joined the Nawaz Sharif's third administration as an advisor in-charge of country's foreign policy; he also served as the National Security Advisor between 2013 and 2015.

 Early life and education

-Sartaj Aziz was born in 1929 in a Pashtun Kakakhel family in Nowshera, Khyber Pakhtunkhwa.
+Sartaj Aziz was born in 1929 in a Sayyid Kakakhel family in Nowshera, Khyber Pakhtunkhwa.
 In the 1940s, Aziz was a young activist in the Muslim League-led Pakistan movement.
 Aziz was educated at Islamia College of Lahore and then obtained a bachelor's degree in economics from the Punjab University in 1949.
 Aziz joined the civil service in 1950 and later traveled to the United States and earned a master's degree in development economics from Harvard University in 1963.

 Returning to work in the government, he attained the position of joint secretary in the Planning Commission of Pakistan in 1967.
 Aziz later worked in the United Nations Food and Agriculture Organization from 1971 to 1975, and the International Fund for Agricultural Development from 1978 to 1984.

-The Pakistani-American electrical engineer, business executive and former billionaire Ashar Aziz is his maternal nephew.
+Ashar Aziz, a Pakistani-American electrical engineer, business executive, and former billionaire is Sartaj Aziz's maternal nephew.